mrpmorris/Cascade/README.md

 ![](./Images/cascade-logo.png)

-Just an experiment at the moment.

-It lets you define sources of data which can be chained together to form calculations etc.
+Lets you define sources of data which can be chained together to form calculations.

 The values are cached to ensure the UI is responsive.